Skip to main content

 6 mentions Positive Neutral Negative

-The music aspect of the game has received mixed reviews, with some players appreciating the high-quality audio and finding it relaxing, while others criticize the lack of a substantial soundtrack.
-Many feel that the game is too quiet and would benefit from additional background music to enhance the overall experience, as the current sound effects are limited and repetitive.
+The music aspect of the game has received mixed reviews, with some players appreciating the high-quality audio and finding it relaxing, while others criticize the lack of a substantial soundtrack, noting that the limited sound effects and absence of background music make the experience feel empty.
+Many users suggest that a more engaging soundtrack, similar to that of Tetris, would enhance the overall gameplay.

 • “I relaxed for 5 minutes listening to this music, long enough to realize that I would be okay.”